apocalyptech/bl3data/README.md

 I don't extract patches which overwrite data -- I think that `UnrealPak` might actually refuse to overwrite by default, so be careful with that.)

-Now on to massaging the data into place:
+### Massaging the Data

+The first thing I tend to do at this point is get rid of files that I don't personally care about, to save on spaces.
+This'll include audio/ video and stuff, so if you want that data, maybe don't delete 'em.
+Here's the stuff that I tend to delete outright, though (the bottom three are found in various subdirs; I just use `find` to remove 'em):

+- `*.wem`
+- `*.bnk`
+- `ShaderArchive-*`
+- `PipelineCaches`
+- `TritonData`

+Then, I move any "bare" files in the `extractednew` dir up into the `Game` dir (create if needed).
+The script we use to get objects into their proper paths doesn't like files just on the base dir, and rather than fix the util I tend to just move 'em up so they get processed properly.

-First off, a few things which don't *really* matter at all (at least for the data I care about), but I tend to handle regardless.
-The data objects themselves will get moved around properly by a script a little further down, regardless, so you can probably just ignore these bits if you want:
+Then there's a bunch of stuff that doesn't really matter at all, at least for the data I care about, but I sometimes look into regardless.
+The actual data objects wil end up getting shuffled around to their "proper" places in a later step anyway, so this basically just deals with files that *aren't* `.uasset`/`.uexp`/`.umap`/`.ublk` files.
+Regardless, you can probably mostly ignore these bits if you want:

 - Depending on the pakfiles that have been unpacked, there may be an `OakGame/Content` dir or a `Content` dir; I generally try to keep those